jackalope-code/stream-overlay/README.md

   - Strange issues with the editor on refresh and component changes (is this still happening?)
       Something is getting duplicated and not sent back with urls.
 - URGENT: Long repeating floats when working with differently scaled values.
-- REST and WS unsecured.
+- Check auth on REST and WS.
 - Hosting and env vars all over the place
 - No persistance on API restart.
 - GUI sucks.